 We will generally process your order within 2-5 business days of your order being placed.
 Holiday shipping times may vary.
 We package the plants at our nursery in Southern California to ensure safe shipping.
 Check out our packing slideshow for an upclose idea of how you should expect the arrival of your plants.

 When you receive your plant, it has been growing in it nursery pot for some time.
-The roots are most likely happy in its pot and most plants like to be more root bound.
-You can either keep your plant in the nursery pot and use a cache pot to match your home decor theme.
+It is recommended that your repot your plant so that you have the opportunity to inspect the roots.
+This is a great opportunity to use a cache pot to match your home decor theme.
 We offer a variety of cashe pots for sale.
-Alternatively you can repot your plant but keep a few things in mind.

-We you use our Brute Tropical Mix , a recommended soil for indoor houseplants or use a standard potting mix but be more careful about watering instructions as this may cause root rot if the soil stays too wet for too long.
+We you use Noot Rescue Mix, as a recommended soil for indoor houseplants or use a standard potting mix but be more careful about watering instru

 The answer to this is when your water is draining out of the pot completely and never really gets your soil moistened.
 It is then that there are likely more roots more soil.
 Repotting is usually done once in a year or so.